ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 # Loading CDN resources

-Loading CKEditor&nbsp;5 and its plugins from a CDN requires adding the necessary script and stylesheet tags to the `<head>` of your page.
-In some environments, this can be done manually without much hassle by following the {@link getting-started/integrations-cdn/quick-start CDN for Vanilla JavaScript} guide.
+Loading CKEditor&nbsp;5 and its plugins from a CDN requires adding the necessary script and style sheet tags to the `<head>` of your page.
+In some environments, this can be easily done manually by following the {@link getting-started/integrations-cdn/quick-start CDN for Vanilla JavaScript} guide.

-However, in other environments this may require more work.
+However, other environments may require more work.
 This is especially true if you want to load some resources conditionally or dynamically, or need to wait for the resources to be loaded before using them.

-For these reason, we provide `useCKEditorCloud` and `loadCKEditorCloud` helper functions to make this process easier.
-These functions will handle adding the necessary script and stylesheet tags to your page, ensure that the resources are only loaded once, and provide access to the data exported by them.
+For this reason, we provide the `useCKEditorCloud` and `loadCKEditorCloud` helper functions to make this process easier.
+These functions will handle adding the necessary script and style sheet tags to your page, ensure that the resources are only loaded once, and provide access to the data exported by them.
 This way you can load CKEditor&nbsp;5 and its plugins from a CDN without worrying about the technical details.

-If you use our {@link getting-started/integrations-cdn/react-default-cdn React} and {@link getting-started/integrations-cdn/vuejs-v3 Vue.js 3+} integrations, see the {@link getting-started/setup/loading-cdn-resources#using-the-useckeditorcloud-function Using the `useCKEditorCloud` function} section.
+If you use our {@link getting-started/integrations-cdn/react-default-cdn React} or {@link getting-started/integrations-cdn/vuejs-v3 Vue.js 3+} integrations, see the {@link getting-started/setup/loading-cdn-resources#using-the-useckeditorcloud-function Using the `useCKEditorCloud` function} section.
 Otherwise, see the {@link getting-started/setup/loading-cdn-resources#using-the-loadckeditorcloud-function Using the `loadCKEditorCloud` function} section.

 ## Using the `useCKEditorCloud` function

-Our {@link getting-started/integrations-cdn/react-default-cdn React} and {@link getting-started/integrations-cdn/vuejs-v3 Vue.js 3+} integrations export a helper functions named `useCKEditorCloud` to help you load CDN resources.
+Our {@link getting-started/integrations-cdn/react-default-cdn React} and {@link getting-started/integrations-cdn/vuejs-v3 Vue.js 3+} integrations export a helper function named `useCKEditorCloud` to help you load CDN resources.
 These helpers are only small wrappers around the `loadCKEditorCloud` function, but are designed to better integrate with the specific framework, its lifecycle, and reactivity mechanisms.

 Here is an example of how you can use `useCKEditorCloud`: